 Orchid Stems Naturally Turn Yellow and Brown After Flowering

-Orchid stems typically only support one set of blooms per year (there can be exceptions to this) and then turn yellow and dried out.
+Orchid stems typically only support one set of blooms per year (there can be exceptions to this) and then turn yellow and dry out.

 Typically once the flowers have dropped off, the orchid turns yellow from the top and dries out.